Dannyps/laig1/README.md

-LAIG
+# LAIG

-Daniel Silva

-Fábio Gaspar
+Evaluation scene for TP1